An epicurean adventure to: Italy

 Trivia | Italian opera has a rich heritage, with composers such as Giuseppe Verdi, Giacomo Puccini and Vincenzo Bellini producing timeless works.
 The Teatro alla Scala in Milan is one of the most prestigious opera houses in the world. |

-- Bold and vibrant flavours with a medium spice level.
+- Bold, vibrant flavours with customisable spice levels.

-- It's a versatile dish, add your favourite protein or veggies to the meal.
+- Versatile - add your favourite protein or veggies.

-- Can be made vegan-friendly with a vegan replacement for parmesan
+- Easy to make vegan-friendly with a vegan parmesan substitute.

 "Arrabiata" is an Italian word that translates to "angry" or "furious."
-In the case of Spaghetti Arrabiata, the name reflects the dish's bold and intense flavours.
+In the case of Spaghetti Arrabiata, the name reflects the pasta's bold and intense flavours.

 So there you have it, angry spaghetti.

-Please note that the correct spelling is "Arrabbiata" with two Bs, but the single B version has been commonly adopted by most people.
+Please note that the correct spelling is "Arrabbiata" with two Bs, but most people have commonly adopted the single B version.

 Key ingredient notes and substitutions